Lessons in Digging

 ‘I am inclined to think that we had better look unflinchingly at the work we have done; like puppies, we must have ‘our noses rubbed in it’.
 A man, now penitent, who has once seduced and abandoned a girl and then lost sight of her, had better not avert his eyes from the crude realities of the life she may now be living.
 For the same reason we ought to read the psalms that curse the oppressor; read them with fear.
 Who knows what imprecations of the same sort have been uttered against ourselves?
 What prayers have Red men, and Black, and Brown and Yellow, sent up against us to their gods or sometimes to God Himself?
 All over the earth the White Man’s offence ‘smells to heaven’: massacres, broken treaties, theft, kidnappings, enslavement, deportation, floggings, beatings-up, rape, insult, mockery, and odious hypocrisy make up that smell.’

-I understand that it is quite natural for me, as a white man, not to want ‘my nose rubbed in it’, yet I don’t see how I can assist, support, or generate change in my context without at least attempting to understand, and to feel, something of the struggle and pain of others.
+I understand that it is quite natural for me, as a white person, not to want ‘my nose rubbed in it’, yet I don’t see how I can assist, support, or generate change in my context without at least attempting to understand, and to feel, something of the struggle and pain of others.
+Surely that is included in what it means to love my neighbour?

 Frederick Douglass, both in his autobiography and in speeches, hits out not only at white slave owners but at a complicit church.
 He doesn’t hold back.
 He doesn’t write off true Christianity; he doubts whether the church, in his experience, was practising real Christianity.
 He writes: